DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 ---
 layout: post
-title: "Build and Authenticate Xamarin Cross-Platform Mobile Apps"
+title: "Xamarin Authentication and Cross Platform Mobile App Development"
 description: "Learn how to build and authenticate cross-platform mobile apps written in C# with Xamarin"
 date: 2016-03-29 09:38
 author: